ml4health/ml4health.github.io/2017_content/pages/sponsors.md

 Title: Sponsors
 Date: 2017-06-01

-Many thanks for the support of our sponsors (more coming soon).
+Many thanks to our sponsors.

+Their support made <a href="travel-awards.html">travel awards</a> and other aspects of our workshop possible.

 <div class="container">
   <div class="row text-center">